 We currently work in two of Nairobi’s informal settlements, supporting over 500 of the most vulnerable children between Mathare and Kiambiu.
-Tushinde has worked in Mathare since it’s founding in 2010 and started work in Kiambiu July 2018.
+Tushinde has worked in Mathare since it’s founding in 2010 and started work in Kiambiu in July 2018.

 The Kiambiu informal settlement is located south of Mathare Valley and home to around 50,000 residents.
 Being one of Nairobi’s newer slums there are less NGO’s working in Kiambiu.
 Continuing to further our work here is important to our mission of leaving no child forgotten.